Q: What is the difference between a freshman and transfer student?

 Q: When should I fill out the FAFSA?

-A: The Free Application for Federal Student Aid (FAFSA) should be submitted between January 1 and February 15 for priority funding.
-The deadline is March 1.
+A: The Free Application for Federal Student Aid (FAFSA) will be available starting October 1 and should be submitted by March 1 for priority funding.
 You may still receive aid if filed later, but you may miss out on some need-based aid opportunities.
 SU’s Title IV code is 002091.

 Q: When will I find out if I received financial aid?

-A: Formal notification of financial aid packages typically occurs by mid-March for fall admission.
-Subsequent awards may occur after March 15 when any additional funds become available.
+A: Formal notification of financial aid packages typically occurs by mid-February for fall admission.
 Formal notification of financial aid packages typically begins in late summer for spring admission.

 Q: How do I accept financial aid?